 Starting small also helped them quickly make any necessary tweaks in their next batches after getting feedback from focus groups.
 “I think it’s all about preparing and testing in a real market environment.”

 But what happens when your small batch of products sells out?
+Make it a part of your launch strategy.
 After four months, Carbonnique found their inventory was completely empty which they used to their advantage.
 “We decided to use this opportunity to build a waitlist of consumers who will be looking forward to the moment when we are back in stock,” Miarka explains.
 “We created a waitlist by implementing ‘notify me’ buttons that trigger automated flows in our email marketing engine.”